A question for individual reflection:

 Image: By Jake Hills, Unsplash

-There will be students who may not fully understand or correctly interpret your feedback, but they won’t ask for clarification.
+There will be students who may not fully understand or correctly interpret your feedback, but won’t ask for clarification.

 There is an undeniable social hierarchy in the classroom: educators usually have more power and status than students.
 Many students don’t ask clarifying questions even when they haven’t fully understood feedback comments.
 It takes a lot of confidence to ask a person with a ‘higher status’ for more details, especially in front of other students.
 It’s important to expect this and plan accordingly.